cyyeh/cyyeh.github.io/content/blog/what-I-learned-today/index.md

   **Abstract**

   This article concisely gives a good usage of composition capabilities provided by React.
-With proper layout provided, we may even don't need more complex tools to solve the [prop drilling](https://kentcdodds.com/blog/prop-drilling) issue, instead we can avoid the issue from coming up first!
+With proper layout provided, we may even don't need more complex tools such as [Context APIs](https://zh-hant.reactjs.org/docs/context.html) and [Redux](https://redux.js.org/),etc. to solve the [prop drilling](https://kentcdodds.com/blog/prop-drilling) issue, instead we can avoid the issue from coming up first!
 </details>

 <br />